eternal-f1ame/Anubis/README.md

 3. Choose the project type:
    - **Object Detection**: For drawing bounding boxes around objects
    - **Image Classification**: For classifying entire images with labels
+   - **Instance Detection**: For drawing precise polygon outlines around object instances
+   - **Keypoint Detection**: For marking specific points and joints on objects
 4. Enter a project name.
 5. The project is now ready for annotation.